3DUI/testing-interface/documentation/discrete.md

 ![Screenshot showing the Discrete Controller](images/discrete.png)

-In the Discrete Controller the model is centered within three coloured sliders.
+In the Discrete Controller, the model is centered within three coloured sliders.
 Each slider allows you to rotate the object in a different direction.
 If you try select between the sliders, you can rotate using the Arcball controller.
 If you rotate using a slider the slider will turn white.
 If you rotate using the Arcball controller, the sphere inside the sliders will become more opaque.

 If you haven't yet, please consult the section of the hard copy manual describing the Arcball controller.